Automatically generates Gatus endpoint configs from Kubernetes HTTPRoute, Ingress, and Service resources

 • 📋 Template Support: Override default configurations using Kubernetes annotations

-• 🏗️ Gateway Inheritance: HTTPRoutes automatically inherit annotations from their parent Gateway
+• 🏗️ Gateway Inheritance: HTTPRoutes automatically inherit annotations from their parent gateway

 • 👥 Auto-Grouping: Automatically group endpoints by namespace (Services) or gateway/ingress class (HTTPRoutes/Ingresses)